rust-stuco/homeworks/week6/greplab/README.md

 Please do not include the `target/` subdirectory when you zip the crate's root folder, either manually or with `cargo clean`.
 You can always regenerate it with `cargo build` and `cargo test`.

-Make sure that your code is fully formated and linted with the following commands:
+Make sure that your code is fully formatted and linted with the following commands:

 ```sh
 cargo clippy && cargo fmt --all -- --check